-- To gain practical knowledge by applying the experimental methods to correlate with the Physics theory. - To learn the usage of optical systems for various measurements. - Apply the analytical techniques and graphical analysis to the experimental data. - To develop intellectual communication skills and discuss the basic principles of scientific concepts in a group.
+- To gain practical knowledge by applying the experimental methods to correlate with the Physics theory. - To learn the usage of optical systems for various measurements. - To apply the analytical techniques and graphical analysis to the experimental data. - To develop intellectual communication skills and discuss the basic principles of scientific concepts in a group. - To know and follow the proper procedures and regulations for safely handling the electronics components in a lab. - To communicate the concepts and results of their laboratory experiments through effective writing and oral communication skills.

-- 1. The course is designed to train the students so that they can efficiently handle various - 2. instruments. - 3.
-Students will verify laws studied in the different theory course. - 4.
-Students will measure different properties of materials. - 5.
-Gain the knowledge in quantization of electromagnetic fields. - 6.
-Analyze the characteristics of oscillators and wave shaping circuits - 7.
+- 1. The course is designed to train the students so that they can efficiently handle various instruments. - 2.
+Students will verify laws studied in the different theory course. - 3.
+Students will measure different properties of materials. - 4.
+Gain the knowledge in quantization of electromagnetic fields. - 5.
+Analyze the characteristics of oscillators and wave shaping circuits - 6.
 Understand the basic concepts of amplifiers and operational amplifier

-- 1. Study of characteristics of junction diode, Zener diode and transistor.
-Fixing the Q-point of a transistor. - 2.
-Construction of Half-wave, Full-wave and Bridge Rectifiers and Regulated power supplies. - 3.
-Construction and comparative study of CE, CB and CC amplifiers, using discrete components. - 4.
-Hartley and Colpit's oscillators using discrete components. - 5.
-Wave form generators (Square wave and Triangular wave) Op amp. - 6.
-Phase shift oscillator and Wein's bridge oscillator Op amp. - 7.
-Parameters of Op amp, Active filters Op amp. - 8.
-Astable, monostable and bistable multi-vibrators, using discrete components. - 9.
-Analog computer setup Solving simultaneous equations. - 10.
-UJT characteristics and relaxation oscillator.
+- 1. Construct and verify the output of IC regulated power supply. - 2.
+Find the Hysterisis of IC 555 Schmitt Trigger and plot the response. - 3.
+Construct and verify the output of Instrumentation Amplifier using four IC 741 - 4.
+Design and construct high pass and low pass, filter using IC 741 and plot the frequency response curve. - 5.
+Design and construct RC coupled amplifier and plot the frequency response curve. - 6.
+Hartley and Colpitt's oscillators using discrete components. - 7.
+Wave form generators (Square wave and Triangular wave) Op amp. - 8.
+Phase shift oscillator and Wein's bridge oscillator Op amp.

-- 11. CRO Differentiating, Integrating, clipping and clamping circuits. - 12.
-FET characteristics and Source follower - 13.
-Virtual Lab (IC 741, IC 555)
+- 9. Design and construct band pass and band rejecter filter using IC 741 and plot the frequency response curve - 10.
+Astable, monostable and bistable multi-vibrators, using discrete components. - 11.
+Analog computer setup Solving simultaneous equations. - 12.
+Design and construct Differential amplifiers and plot the frequency response curve - 13.
+Construct D to A converter and verify the output- Binary weighted method R/2R ladder method.. - 14.
+FET characteristics and Source follower.

 - 1. Ouseph C.C., U.J.
 Rao and V. Vijayendran 2007, Practical Physics and Electronics, S.Viswanathan (Printers & Publishers) Pvt.
 Ltd., Chennai - 2.
-Singh S.P., 2003, Advanced Practical Physics 1, 13th Edition, PragathiPrakashan, Meerut - 3.
-Singh S.P., 2000, Advanced Practical Physics 2, 12th Edition, PragathiPrakashan, Meerut
+Singh S.P., 2003, Advanced Practical Physics 1, 13th Edition, Pragathi Prakashan, Meerut - 3.
+Singh S.P., 2000, Advanced Practical Physics 2, 12th Edition, Pragathi Prakashan, Meerut - 4.
+Ramakant A. Gayakwad, 2002, Op-amp and Linear Integrated Circuits ,4th Edition, Prentice Hall - 5. https://nptel.ac.in/courses/122106025/

-16PHP201 CLASSICAL MECHANICS AND RELATIVITY
+CLASSICAL MECHANICS AND RELATIVITY